pierrestarkov/guidelines/code/general.md

 ### README

-Every repo's `README.md` file should describe (where applicable):
+Every repo's `README.md` file should describe (if applicable):

-- The repo's nature and purpose (usually very briefly)
+- The repo's nature and purpose (usually very briefly)—this should match the GitHub repo description
 - How to setup the development environment
-- How to run the tests and debug (if not obvious)
+- How to run the tests and debug
 - How to package and deploy
 - The repo's file organization (if not obvious)